alangrainger/obsidian-google-photos/README.md

 Due to this, this plugin is now in maintenance mode.
 If you are interested in taking over this project please let me know.

+Here's a guide for quick inserting of images from Immich into your notes: https://obsidian.alan.gr/obsidian-guides/insert-images-from-immich

 ---

 A plugin to embed photos from Google Photos into your [Obsidian](https://obsidian.md/) notes using the Google Photos Picker.